This is top SEO tips for retailers. Click here for SEO tips for brands.

-In the beginning, optimizing your retail site for SEO involved weaving your target keywords into the titles and body copy of each page.
+In the beginning, optimizing your retail site for search engine optimization (SEO) involved weaving your target keywords into the titles and body copy of each page.
 But since Google’s first algorithm update, search engines are getting smarter — and they want retailers to follow suit.

 Bazaarvoice works with retailers of all sizes, in all industries.
 We’ve seen what SEO strategies have worked for our e-commerce clients — and more important, what strategies fell flat.

-To help you keep up with Google’s evolving expectations in 2020, here are the top tips for optimizing each product page and category page for maximum SEO success.
+To help you keep up with Google’s evolving expectations, here’s the top SEO tips for retailers to optimize each product page and category page for maximum SEO success.

 Use the right markup